datagrok-ai/public/help/develop/how-to/build-an-app.md

 ## Dataframes

-### Creating and working with dataframes
+### Creating and working with Dataframes

 Dataframes are at the heart of Datagrok.
-DataFrame is a high-performance, easy to use tabular structure with strongly-typed columns of different types.
+Dataframe is a high-performance, easy to use tabular structure with strongly-typed columns of different types.
 Supported types are: string, int, float, bool, DateTime, bigint and [qualified numbers]().